 3. Motivation and Discipline

 When you work as a VA, you don’t need to go to work, so laziness can surely kick in.
-This motivation and Discipline are the most crucial skills a virtual assistant should have.
+Motivation and Discipline are the most crucial skills a virtual assistant should have.

 Some of these tasks can be avoided like giving your child to daycare or ensuring an elderly person is there to take care of your child while you work.

 Delay your non-work task if it’s not too urgent.
-Ensure that when you work, you work and everything else is kept at a two feet distance.
+Ensure that when you work, you work and everything else is kept at a two-foot distance.
 If it’s urgent work, do it, your employer should understand.

 4. Computer Skills

-Advance computer skills may also be needed depending on the company you work for, usually, they need advanced excel skills like formulas but this may defer from company to company.
+Advanced computer skills may also be needed depending on the company you work for, usually, they need advanced Excel skills like formulas but this may vary from company to company.